zichongkao/selectstarsql/questions.md

 <a name="call_for_problems"></a>
 <div class="sideNote">
   <H3>Call for Problems</H3>
   <p>Good problems make or break a tutorial.
 If you have an idea for a new problem or section, I'd love to help you post it up here with full credit going to you.
 Email me at <a href="mailto:zichongkao+web@gmail.com">zichongkao@gmail.com</a> or submit a <a href="https://github.com/zichongkao/selectstarsql">pull request</a>.
-Remember that good problems aren't necessary hard&mdash;they showcase techniques that have wide-ranging applications.</p>
+Remember that good problems aren't necessarily hard&mdash;they showcase techniques that have wide-ranging applications.</p>
 </div>

 <br />